CyVerse-learning-materials/atmosphere_guide/docs/step2.md

 **Definitions: Image and Instance**

-- ***<ins>Instance</ins>***: an instance is a running virtual machine.
+- **Instance**: an instance is a running virtual machine.

-    :   You request from Atmosphere a CPUs, disk space, and memory, and you are temporarily allocated these physical resources to "build" your virtual computer (virtual machine).
+    You request from Atmosphere a CPUs, disk space, and memory, and you are temporarily allocated these physical resources to "build" your virtual computer (virtual machine).

-- ***<ins>Image</ins>***: an image is a file that contains an operating system, and any other data that was saved at the time of imaging (creating the image file).
+- **Image**: an image is a file that contains an operating system, and any other data that was saved at the time of imaging (creating the image file).

-    :   If we saved everything on your computer to an image file, we could clone your computer onto a new device and you would not have to reinstall any software.
+    If we saved everything on your computer to an image file, we could clone your computer onto a new device and you would not have to reinstall any software.
 Your files, system preferences, etc. would all be saved.

-- ***<ins>Volume</ins>***: a volume is a "virtual disk" that you can attach and detach to your instance, like a thumb drive.
+- **Volume**: a volume is a "virtual disk" that you can attach and detach to your instance, like a thumb drive.

-    :   Normally, when you start an
+    Normally, when you start an
     instance, you need to transfer data onto it.
 While the data transfer may be quick, it usually takes time.
 A volume is nearly instantaneous.
 Although it is virtual you can keep a volume persistently in Atmosphere, and attach and detach as needed to any instance.

 > **Note**
 > For our purpose, the terms "instance" and "virtual machine" are used interchangeably in this guide.